kernelci/tuxmake/tuxmake.rst

 toolchains, and can build multiple targets.

 You can specify what **targets** to build using positional arguments.
-If none are privided, tuxmake will build a default set of targets: config, kernel, modules and DTBs (if applicable).
+If none are provided, tuxmake will build a default set of targets: config, kernel, modules and DTBs (if applicable).
 Other build options, such as target architecture, toolchain to use, etc can be provided with command line options.